yoonje/ext2-linux-file-system/README.md

 $ [/]# mount
 ```

-After this commands you can use several command like Linux(touch, mkdir, mv, ls, cd...)
+After this commands you can use several Linux command like touch, mkdir, mv, ls, cd...

 # Comment
 This Project is not implemented double, triple inode indrect.<br>